 This course will cover the natural and cultural history of the “North Woods, Great Lakes” region.
-It will provide an in-depth overview of the boreal forest ecosystem and participants will observe and learn about the variety of plant and animal communities of the region.
+There will be an in-depth overview of the boreal forest ecosystem and participants will observe the variety of plant and animal communities of the region.
 Through the course, participants will develop their ability to observe nature and will learn tools to improve these skills.
 In addition, participants will improve their communication skills by sharing knowledge with other participants and working on a group project.

-The classes will be held Saturdays, Feb.
-22, March 7, March 28, April 4, April 18 and May 2, 9 a.m.- 5 p.m.
-For more information and to register, go to www.minnesotamasternatural
+The classes will be held Monday through Friday, Jan.
+27-31 from 8 a.m.-5:30 p.m.
+For more information and to register, go to https://www.minnesotamasternat